Karn/osrs-case-study/README.md

 **Issues**
 1. There is an extra click to navigate to the minigame of choice.
 2. The clan chat interface is duplicated in the large container in the center.
 As a user, the clan chat should be primarily accessible via the clan-chat menu.
-3. The placeholder `---` in the interfaces are not populated until the activity is show.
+3. The placeholder `---` in the interfaces are not populated until the activity is selected.

 **Suggestions**
 1. List all the minigames instead of using a dropdown.